cleancoindev/xfi/README.md

 Returns whether swapping is stopped.

-*NOTE: To receive real-time updates on the status of the swaps, consider listening to `SwapsStarted` and `SwapsStopped` events.*

 Example:

 ```solidity
 isSwappingStopped()
 ```

+*NOTE: To receive real-time updates on the status of the swaps, consider listening to `SwapsStarted` and `SwapsStopped` events.*

 #### maxGasPrice

 Returns maximum gas price for swap.
-If set, any transaction that has a gas price exceeding this limit will be reverted.
+If set, any swap transaction that has a gas price exceeding this limit will be reverted.

 Example: